 Food Sources of Electrolytes

-It is very safe to consume electrolytes from food, and it is truly a foundational approach to addressing electrolyte imbalance.
-Most people with Hashimoto’s will need more sodium, potassium, and magnesium, but note that there may be some cases where this doesn’t hold true.
-For example, in cases where potassium is high relative to sodium, eating high potassium foods may make someone feel worse.
+It is generally very safe to consume electrolytes from food, and it is truly a foundational approach to addressing electrolyte imbalance.
+I have found that most people with Hashimoto’s need more sodium, potassium, and magnesium, but it’s important to note that there may be some cases where this doesn’t hold true.
+For example, in cases where potassium is high relative to sodium, eating high-potassium foods may make someone feel worse.

-A Standard American Diet full of highly processed foods is associated with high sodium (as well as low potassium and magnesium) intake.
-If you are eating a whole foods-based, anti-inflammatory diet to address Hashimoto’s – such as what I share in Hashimoto’s Food Pharmacology: Nutrition Protocols and Healing Recipes to Take Charge of Your Thyroid Health – you may actually need more salt than what you are getting in your food.
+A Standard American Diet is full of highly processed foods associated with high sodium (and generally low in potassium and magnesium) intake.
+If you are eating a whole foods-based, anti-inflammatory diet to address Hashimoto’s — such as what I share in Hashimoto’s Food Pharmacology: Nutrition Protocols and Healing Recipes to Take Charge of Your Thyroid Health — you may actually need more salt than what you are getting from your food.

-To increase electrolytes through food, here are some of the best sources for sodium and potassium, as well as magnesium (which many people with Hashimoto’s are also deficient in):
+To increase electrolytes through food, here are some of the best sources of sodium, potassium, and magnesium (which many people with Hashimoto’s are also deficient in).

 - Sea salt (be sure to choose non-iodized varieties)